Game Developer (website)

-Contractors: where users can apply for contracted work.
+Site sections

-The articles can be filtered by either topic (All, Console/PC, Social/Online, Smartphone/Tablet, Independent, Serious) or category (Programming, Art, Audio, Design, Production, Biz (Business)/Marketing).
-There are three additional sections: a store where books on game design may be purchased, an RSS section where users may subscribe to RSS feeds of each section of the website, and a section that links to the website's Twitter account.
+Game Developer publishes daily news, features like post-game post-mortems and critical essays from developers, and user-submitted blog posts.
+The articles can be filtered by topic (All, Console/PC, Social/Online, Smartphone/Tablet, Independent, Serious) and category (Programming, Art, Audio, Design, Production, Biz (Business)/Marketing).
+The site has an online storefront for books on game design, RSS feeds and the website's Twitter account.

+The site also has a section for users to apply for contracted work and open positions at various development studios.

 Trade Center Resource

-While it does post news found on typical video game websites, Game Developer provides articles for aspiring and professional game developers on the disciplines of design, audio, public relations, and art.
+While it does post news found on typical video game websites, Game Developer provides articles for professional game developers on the disciplines of design, audio, public relations, and art.
 The site encourages professionals to publish blogs in order to share their expertise with other developers.
-The editorial staff also takes part in conducting interviews with developers and hardware designers, such as Dragon Quest creator Yuji Horii, Nintendo 3DS designer Hideaki Anno, and Portal writer Erik Wolpaw.
+The editorial staff also takes part in conducting interviews with developers and hardware designers, such as Dragon Quest creator Yuji Horii, Nintendo 3DS designer Hideki Konno, and Portal writer Erik Wolpaw.

 Post-mortems

-Project post-mortems, articles in which developers recount the successful and unsuccessful elements of a specific game's development, are the most celebrated features on the website, as they provide direct insight in all aspects of game design and educate other developers on various risks and important tips.
+Project post-mortems, articles in which developers recount the successful and unsuccessful elements of a specific game's development, provide direct insight in all aspects of game design and educate other developers on various risks and important tips.
 Many post-mortems have been published, ranging from independent games such as Okabu and The Path to major studio projects such as Ōkamiden and BioShock.
 There are currently over 150 collected post-mortems dating back as far as 1997.
-There have been unusual post-mortem articles published, including “A Story of GameLayers, Inc.” that reveals the tumultuous development and eventual cancellation of a Firefox toolbar-based MMORPG, and “What Went Wrong?
-Learning from Past Post-Mortems” that details the most common mistakes that developers make as admitted in the articles.
+There have been unusual post-mortem articles published, including "A Story of GameLayers, Inc." that reveals the tumultuous development and eventual cancellation of a Firefox toolbar-based MMORPG, and "What Went Wrong?
+Learning from Past Post-Mortems" that details the most common mistakes that developers make as admitted in the articles.

 Guidelines

-Game Developer requires users who wish to publish articles on the website to work with the features director Christian Nutt, whether they have fleshed-out drafts, an outline, or a concept.
-The editorial staff offers help in shaping, polishing, and editing articles before publication.
-A broad range of topics can be selected given the audience, which consists of businesspeople, educators, and developers, both professional and aspiring.
-The articles are required to contain at least 1500 words, though the average length tends to be 2500 to 3500 words.
-Game Developer also requires a thirty-day exclusivity period from the date of publication, after which the writer is free to take the article elsewhere and retains ownership.
+Game Developer offers the opportunity for users to publish blog articles on their website.
+To ensure a high standard of quality, interested authors are required to collaborate with their editorial team.
+Contributors retain the rights to their content after publishing it with Game Developer.

 Users are also allowed to comment on articles, but there is a strict set of rules.
 Comment guidelines are designed to keep user discussions of a given article on the topic and prevent comments from devolving into flame wars (hostile interactions on the Internet), as seen on other community-driven websites where comment regulations are looser.
 Users are encouraged to post only constructive thoughts that add to the conversation.